TexteaInc/LlaMasterKey/README.md

    source generated-keys.env
    ```

+   If the environment variable for a cloud service does not exist, then we will not generate the corresponding keys.

 4. Make requests to the cloud LLM/GenAI endpoint as usual.

    For example, `test_chatgpt.py` in `tests` is a client request.